supabase-community/gotrue-go/README.md

 > ⚠️ Using [`netlify/gotrue`](https://github.com/netlify/gotrue)?
 >
-> The types in this library assume you are interacting with a Supabase GoTrue server, so it is unlikely to work.
+> The types in this library assume you are interacting with a Supabase GoTrue server.
+It is very unlikely to work with a Netlify GoTrue server.

+For more information about the Supabase fork of GoTrue, [check out the project here](https://github.com/supabase/gotrue).

 ## Project status